Iron Blossom Music Festival line-up and single tickets available

 Headliners: Lord Huron and Noah Kahan

-The Iron Blossom Music Festival is bringing Hozier, Lord Huron, Noah Kahan and a dozen other acts to town Aug.
+The Iron Blossom Music Festival is bringing Hozier, Lord Huron, Noah Kahan and more than a dozen other acts to town Aug.
 26-27.
+Hozier is the headliner on Aug.
+27.

 Hozier